 Creativity.

 I remember something that happened to me at the mall a long time ago.
 It was a day that I received a gift from somewhere beyond me.
-The gift was a heightened sense of awareness.
-I was eager to experience it before it faded away- — Like an enhanced sense of touch; it seemed to bring everything closer.
+The gift was a short-lived, heightened sense of awareness.
+I was eager to experience it before it faded away—Like an enhanced sense of touch—it seemed to bring everything closer.
 I sat on a bench and watched a mother walking by holding an infant and could feel the thick love that the child had for her mother.
-I walked into a kid’s toy store (Imaginarium) and went through the too-small-for-grown-ups door like I was Alice chasing the rabbit into Wonderland.
-The simplest of toys brought such amusement to me, it was like being 8 years old again.
+I walked into a kid’s toy store (Imaginarium) and went through the too-small-for-grown-up door like I was Alice chasing the rabbit into Wonderland.
+The simplest of toys brought much amusement to me, it was like being 8 years old again.
 In this short wrinkle of time, the folds of the universe had come closer for me to observe.
-I departed the toy store and continued my journey of sights and sound that rippled with life unaware.
+I departed the toy store and continued my journey of sights and sounds that rippled with life unaware.

-Some may think that the thought of being creative is something that you either are… or aren’t.
-You’ve “got it” or you don’t!
-I am not really sure when in my life that I began to believe that I “got it,” but both my parents and my grandmother, from an early age, encouraged creativity.
+Some may think that the thought of being creative is something that you either are or aren’t.
+You’ve got it, or you don’t!
+I am not sure when in my life I began to believe that I got it, but both my parents and my grandmother, from an early age, encouraged creativity.
 I think that we are all created to be creative.
 The first gift we receive from the Creator is life itself.
-In the first moments outside of out mother’s womb, we began the wonderful and sometimes terrifying journey of discovery.
+In the first moments outside of our mother’s womb, we began the wonderful and sometimes terrifying journey of discovery.
 I think that the power of creativity is in continuing that journey to discover how far the rabbit hole is.

 Not in a rush of wind that blew me over with experience